stefanb/geodb/README.md

     rpc ScanRegexBound(ScanRegexBoundRequest) returns(ScanRegexBoundResponse){};
     //ScanPrefexBound -  input: a geolocation boundary, output: returns an array of current object details that have keys that match the prefix and are within the boundary and rpc ScanPrefixBound(ScanPrefixBoundRequest) returns(ScanPrefixBoundResponse){};
+    //GetPoint can be used to get an addresses latitude/longitude - google maps integration is required. rpc GetPoint(GetPointRequest) returns(GetPointResponse){};
 }

 //A Point is a simple X/Y or Lng/Lat 2d point.
 [X, Y] or [Lng, Lat]